David-Peede/MUC19/README.md

-# The *MUC19* gene in Denisovans, Neanderthals, and Modern Humans: An Evolutionary History of Recurrent Introgression and Natural Selection
+# The *MUC19* Gene: An Evolutionary History of Recurrent Introgression and Natural Selection

 Code associated with Villanea and Peede et. al. 202X.